-Attachment 15 of the COOP, 'Hurricane Evacuation Sites,' has not been updated since 2007.
-No directions to Alternate Relocation Points (ARPs) are provided in the attachment.
+The 2009 COOP has not been updated with the 2009 hurricane evacuation sites.
+Also, directions to Alternate Relocation Points (ARPs) are only given for three sites, when there are multiple ARPs listed in the Section titled '2008 Hurricane Evacuation Sites.'
+The directions that are provided are not sufficiently detailed and do not include Google maps for reference.
 The Council suggests the COOP be updated with the 2009 hurricane evacuation sites and concise directions, retrieved either from Google or another map source, are included, along with maps for all ARPs.